herambchaudhari4121/forem/README.md

 ## Vulnerability disclosure

-Forem is the open source software which powers [DEV](https://dev.to).
+Forem is the open source software which has powers [DEV](https://dev.to).

 We welcome security research on DEV under the terms of our [vulnerability disclosure policy](https://dev.to/security).